Mindful Living

 Botanical name: Melissa officinalis

-Traditionally used for: Insomnia, digestive upset, mood swings
+Traditionally used for: Insomnia, digestive upset, mood balance

 Key actions: Calming, antispasmodic, mild antidepressant